Hannah Cahalane outside her home at Lahana, Drimoleague, West Cork ( photograph provided by kind permission of Diarmuid O’Sullivan, her son.)

 This is a book with a smattering of social history, and a clutchful of characters who are, of their time, the best they can be.
 It will appeal to readers who enjoy ancestor searching, a who-do-you-think-you-are story of power, heartbreak, equality and love.

-In true McClarey fashion, Another Mother’s Child-the book which really should have come first, is last to be published.
+In true McClarey fashion, the book, Another Mother’s Child which should have been first, is now last.

 It was followed by Time for a change, continuing the story of some members of the family, but set in Belfast and Derry during the period known as ‘The Troubles’.